cranksters/pd-usb/readme.md

 2021 James Daniel

 If you have any questions or just want to say hi, you can reach me on Twitter ([@rakujira](https://twitter.com/rakujira)), on Discord (`@jaames#9860`), or via email (`mail at jamesdaniel dot dev`).
-I'm interested in joining any groups that are working on Playdate reverse-engineering.
+I'm interested in joining any groups that are working on Playdate reverse-engineering!

 Playdate is © [Panic Inc.](https://panic.com/) This project isn't affiliated with or endorsed by them in any way